 1945-1960: Postwar reconstruction

-While in prison, Toda had intensively studied and practiced the Lotus Sutra.
-His efforts brought him to a clear realization that Buddhahood is a potential inherent in all life, and deepened his confidence that all people could manifest this enlightened life condition through practicing Nichiren’s teachings.
-He emerged from prison with the deep conviction that it was his mission to spread the message of the Lotus Sutra as widely as possible in order to construct a peaceful world.
+While in prison, Toda had intensively studied the humanistic philosophy.
+His efforts brought him to a clear realization of the unlimited potential for goodness inherent in all life, and deepened his confidence that all people could manifest this awakened and empowered life condition through practicing the life philosophy.
+He emerged from prison with the deep conviction that it was his mission to spread this awareness as widely as possible in order to construct a peaceful world.

 More information on Josei Toda: http://www.joseitoda.org/